paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-046-central-intelligence-agency.md

 Amendment by Pub.
 L. 88–448 effective on first day of first month which begins later than the ninetieth day following Aug.
 19, 1964, see section 403 of Pub.
 L. 88–448, title IV, Aug.
 19, 1964, 78 Stat.
 496.

 #### Restriction on Transfer of Funds Available to Central Intelligence Agency for Drug Interdiction and Counter-Drug Activities
 Pub.
+L. 116–260, div.
+C, title VIII, § 8047(b), Dec.
+27, 2020, 134 Stat.
+1316, provided that: “None of the funds available to the Central Intelligence Agency for any fiscal year for drug interdiction or counter-drug activities may be transferred to any other department or agency of the United States except as specifically provided in an appropriations law.”

+Similar provisions were contained in the following prior appropriation acts:

+Pub.
+L. 116–93, div.
+A, title VIII, § 8047(b), Dec.
+20, 2019, 133 Stat.
+2348.

+Pub.
 L. 115–245, div.
 A, title VIII, § 8045(b), Sept.
 28, 2018, 132 Stat.
-3012, provided that: “None of the funds available to the Central Intelligence Agency for any fiscal year for drug interdiction or counter-drug activities may be transferred to any other department or agency of the United States except as specifically provided in an appropriations law.”

-Similar provisions were contained in the following prior appropriation acts:
+3012.

 Pub.
 L. 115–141, div.
 C, title VIII, § 8045(b), Mar.
 23, 2018, 132 Stat.
 475.